There's still some decent stuff here, but I got, don't worry.

 They don't actually have the power to change rules.

-They recommend them the owner's vote on all the rules changes.
+They recommend them the owners vote on all the rules changes.

-Well, no, you wouldn't have offsetting N words.
+Well, no, you wouldn't have offsetting N-words.

 Maybe you penalize one team 15 yards and the other team the other 15 yards back and you put the ball right where it was, but you still handed out the penalties.

-I can see him doing that.
+I can see them doing that, strangely enough.

 But it's a good point.